OUR TEAM

 Richard Thayil, Melbourne born, Brisbane freelance multi-instrumentalist, composer/arranger, music educator and accompanist.

-Richard is our resident accompanist for both Brisbane choirs and has a long history with Upbeat Arts.
+Richard is the resident accompanist for both Brisbane choirs and has a long history with Upbeat Arts.
+In 2025 he stepped into the role of Upbeat Arts State Artistic Lead - Culture and Quality to provide support and guidance to all artists.

 Richard studied the Piano, Saxophone and Trombone in his schooling years in Melbourne.